Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

   - __import our `scss` files directly in the components.__
-    This is __totally optional__ and could have been done in a classical way (like compiling a SCSS folder to a CSS file) But I found that it really __helps to isolate concerns about what your Component is about__ Also it will ma it easy to __keep the styles next to the markup__ (no more back & forth from component folder to a scss folder)
+    This is __totally optional__ and could have been done in a classical way (like compiling a SCSS folder to a CSS file) But I found that it really __helps to isolate concerns about what your Component is about__ Also it will make it easy to __keep the styles next to the markup__ (no more back & forth from component folder to a scss folder)
-- I __don't use `@babel/register` in my server code__ because it might have performance cost so:
+- I __don't use `@babel/register` in my server code__ because it might have a performance cost so:
-  __build also the server code with webpack__
+  - __build also the server code with webpack__
-  And that will also allow me to replace some files when needed __But will use it for tests__
+    And that will also allow me to replace some files when needed
+  - __don't build the code for tests__
+    performance aren't an issue there and we can use `@babel/register` without worrying

 ##### SERVER